 - Too much to do; remembering in the night things you need to do in the day?

 - Feeling isolated?
-Missing family, friends, working alongside colleagues?
+Not feeling connected to family, friends, or colleagues?
+Lack of friends?

-- Inability to get comfortable, or to hot or too cold?
+- Inability to get comfortable, or to hot or too cold, noise, lumpy mattress?

 - What else?